librenms/librenms/doc/Extensions/Distributed-Poller.md

 Another benefit to this is that you can provide N+x pollers, i.e if you know that you require three pollers to process all devices within 300 seconds then adding a 4th poller will mean that should any one single poller fail then the remaining three will complete polling in time.
 You could also use this to take a poller out of service for maintenance, i.e OS updates and software updates.

-It is exctremely advisable to either run a central recursive dns server such as pdns-recursor and have all of your pollers use this or install a recursive dns server on each poller - the volume of DNS requests on large installs can be significant.
+It is extremely advisable to either run a central recursive dns server such as pdns-recursor and have all of your pollers use this or install a recursive dns server on each poller - the volume of DNS requests on large installs can be significant.

 ####Discovery
 It's not necessary to run discovery services on all pollers.
 In fact, you should only run one discovery process per poller group.
 Designate a single poller to run discovery (or a seperate server if required).